kach/nearley/README.md

 npm install -g nearley
 ```

+> NOTE: If you're not ready to install nearley yet, you can follow along in
-> NOTE: You can follow along by using the wonderful [nearley playground](https://omrelli.ug/nearley-playground/), an online interface for exploring nearley grammars interactively in your browser.
+> your browser using the [nearley
+> playground](https://omrelli.ug/nearley-playground/), an online interface for
+> exploring nearley grammars interactively.

 ## Usage